techidaily/site-games-able/source/_posts/cases-for-xbox-types-and-features.md

  Image Credit: [Xbox](https://news.xbox.com/en-us/2023/08/21/xbox-series-x-console-wraps-starfield-camo/)

- While three designs at launch may seem limited, the implication of Xbox first-party games utilized as console skins suggests that some of[the best Xbox Series X|S exclusives](https://www.makeuseof.com/the-best-xbox-exclusives-to-test-out-your-xbox-series-xs/) could also become Xbox Console Wraps.
-But for every available Xbox Console Wrap, you can visit the official posting via the[Microsoft Store](https://www.microsoft.com/en-us/d/Xbox-Series-X-Console-Wraps/8x08lwws1qh7/NLZ4) .
+ While three designs at launch may seem limited, the implication of Xbox first-party games utilized as console skins suggests that some of [the best Xbox Series X|S exclusives](https://www.makeuseof.com/the-best-xbox-exclusives-to-test-out-your-xbox-series-xs/) could also become Xbox Console Wraps.
+But for every available Xbox Console Wrap, you can visit the official posting via the [Microsoft Store](https://www.microsoft.com/en-us/d/Xbox-Series-X-Console-Wraps/8x08lwws1qh7/NLZ4) .

 ## Make Your Xbox Series X Your Own With Xbox Console Wraps